Common Jira configurations for your plan

 The full value of custom fields will become more apparent later on in this guide.
 But for now, just know that this is a customization that you (or your Jira administrator) have at your disposal.

-Administrators can track some actions from plans in the Jira Software audit logs.
+Administrators can track some actions from plans in the Jira audit logs.
 The following actions are included in your audit reports:

 • when a plan created or deleted